altitude/laravel-uploadcare/README.md

 }
 ```

-Then, add create `app/config/uploadcare.php` with the following
+Then, create `app/config/uploadcare.php` with the following

 ```php
 <?php